-As a family of national museums, we have the opportunity to work with both large audiences and small, in on-site programmes, off-site programmes and via the world wide web.
+As a family of national museums, we have the opportunity to work with audiences both large and small, in on-site and off-site programmes, as well as online.
 Our ways of working are informed by our Learning Framework, Audience Research & Advocacy, guidance from the ILFA framework that identifies learning outcomes, internal staff training programmes, an understanding of audiences, and an understanding of applied research in informal learning.

 Top tips resources